 “I did no such thing!
 You have the devil inside you, Abigail Williams.
 This is proof of it.”

-“We’ll all of us be blamed,” Betty said.
-Anne quieted for a moment.
+“We’ll, all of us, be blamed,” Betty said.
+Ann quieted for a moment.

-“Your right,” she said.
+“You’re right,” she said.
 “We must do as Abigail begs.
 We can speak of this to no one.”

-Abigail released the breathe she didn’t realize she’d been holding.
+Abigail released the breath she didn’t realize she’d been holding.
 Her anger at Ann was replaced with Betty’s fear of punishment.
 Fortune telling was witches’ work, and witches belonged to the devil.

 “This shall be our secret and our secret alone,” Abigail said.